muhark/muhark.github.io/_posts/2021-04-15-on-imbens-on-dags-and-po.md

 Once you have this graph, it allows you to systematically identify _unconfounded_ relationships (through a tool called _do_-calculus).

 In contrast, the PO framework is characterized by a focus of the same outcome under different states.
-Suppose that $Y$ is your outcome, $D$ is a (usually, but not necessarily) binary treatment.
+Suppose that \(Y\) is your outcome, \(D\) is a (usually, but not necessarily) binary treatment.
 We are interested in comparing the values of the outcome for the same unit under both treatment conditions: $Y(0)$ and $Y(1)$.
 Unfortunately, for that unit, you only ever observe one of potential outcomes (something referred to as the "fundamental problem of causal inference" (Holland 1986)).

 However, it is possible to obtain an unbiased estimate of the average difference between $Y(0)$ and $Y(1)$ for a given group.
 The simplest way to do this is to randomly assign units to the treatment ($D=1$) and control ($D=0$) groups, so that there is no systematic difference between the groups other than the treatment.